To send money from Australia to Indonesia, you should use a money transfer service instead of a bank for the best exchange rate and lowest fees.

 How long does it take for money sent from Australia to arrive in Indonesia?

-How long it takes depends on how the money was sent.
-Bank transfers can take a few days to arrive.
-The fastest money transfer services can deliver funds within minutes.
+The length of time it takes depends on how the money was sent.
+For example, bank transfers can take a few days to arrive.
+On the other hand, the fastest money transfer services can deliver funds within minutes.

 Can I send money to Indonesia if the recipient has no bank account?